-Set Right pane processing delay depending on how long you want to wait after changes in the Right pane before starting processing.
+Set Right pane processing delay depending on how long you want to wait after changes in the Right pane before starting processing, when Run>Auto Run is checked.
 Setting the value to 0 is generally not recommended, as this means that every single click in the Right pane will cause processing.